 An online master’s degree in sports medicine prepare students for several challenging career paths, each emphasizing different subjects.
 You can expect course offerings to vary between schools, covering a wide array of information.
 See below five common courses you might encounter in your sports medicine program, though each school’s curriculum is unique.

 Curriculum for an Online Master’s Degree in Sports Medicine

-In this advanced sports medicine class, learners study the methods of diagnosis and rehabilitation of injuries to joints and other soft tissue.
-Athletic trainers use this information on a daily basis.
+- In this advanced sports medicine class, learners study the methods of diagnosis and rehabilitation of injuries to joints and other soft tissue.
+Athletic trainers use this information daily.